-This year’s meeting will break new ground by introducing a new ‘Up in the Air’ conference stream, which will run parallel to our traditional ‘On the Ground’ conference stream, and will solely tackle improving the passenger experience onboard.
+This conference will run parallel to the ‘Up in the Air’ conference stream, which will tackle improving the passenger experience onboard.

 - Social events/Networking